src-d/lookout/docs/how-to-run.md

 ## Running lookout in Distributed Mode

 lookout can be also run in a distributed fashion using a [RabbitMQ](https://www.rabbitmq.com/) queue to coordinate a _watcher_ and several _workers_.

 - The _watcher_ process monitors GitHub pull requests and enqueues jobs for new events.
 - The running _workers_ dequeue jobs as they become available calling the registered analyzers and posting its returned comments.

+The general steps to run source{d} lookout in distributed mode are the same as said above.

 # Dependencies